lenoqt/ml-assignment/README.md

 # ML Assignment
-Please implement a inference service of translation that runs on Kubernetes and provides a RESTful API on port 9527.
+Please implement a translation inference service that runs on Kubernetes and provides a RESTful API on port 9527.

 The translation model is `M2M100`, and the example can be found in `app/translation_example.py`.